Creative Writing Exercises to Spark the Inner Writer in You

 Example: Aries drum school was started by bob.
 Bob, the headmaster, loved teaching kids.
 Candy was 7 years old and was the youngest student he had.
 Daphane, Candy’s older sister, was the oldest student.

 Think of a character and write down three qualities that describe them best.
 Without revealing the character, describe their living room or bedroom to match the qualities you’ve written.
+It will also help you with developing the characters.

 Tip: You can start by writing down three qualities and describing then and then slowly increase the number.